-I’ve been actively trying to manage IBS for about 4 years but I think that I’ve had it for a lot longer than that, but it’s just that I used to think my symptoms were normal.
+I’ve been actively trying to manage IBS for about 4 years, but I think that I’ve had it for a lot longer than that.
+It’s just that I used to think my symptoms were normal.
 It took a while before a doctor told me that I had IBS and suggested the low FODMAP diet.
-Since then I’ve been managing my symptoms with a modified low FODMAP diet, whole foods, stress management and exercise.
+Since then, I’ve been managing my symptoms with a modified low FODMAP diet, whole foods, stress management, and exercise.

 The thing is I’m a little tired of IBS, I’m tired of having to watch what I eat and what I do.
 I’m tired of trying to prevent a flare up and I’m tired of trying to deal with a flare up when it does happen.
 I don’t think I really want to be friends with IBS anymore.
 So I decided to investigate my symptoms further.